goksinb/new-group1-project/README.md

 - I developed the concept for the website and determined the best API for the project.
 - Implemented a fetch function to retrieve data from the API.
 - Implemented the user interface based on the chosen design on the Search list page.
-- I optimized the responsiveness of the search list page for both larger and smaller screens.
+- I optimized the responsiveness of the Search list page for both larger and smaller screens.
 - Added "Enter" functionality to the search input for easier navigation.

 ### **Gökşin**